-In the Professional Experience placements for EDUC7535 and EDUC7540, Supervising Teachers are required to include feedback on the Pre-Service Teacher's ability to teach effectively in their primary specialisation.
+In the professional experience placements, supervising Teachers are required to include feedback on the Pre-Service Teacher's ability to teach effectively in their primary specialisation.
 Moderation of a Pre-Service Teacher's performance will also occur between the school and the university during the UQ facilitator's visits and lesson observations.